 One user mentioned that Prusa had sensitive filament when printed with a brass nozzle, all the way to the point where he had to half his speed to get the print successful.

-Proto-Pasta on the other hand would need high temperatures and a 85% speed compared to his normal speed.
+Proto-Pasta, on the other hand, would need high temperatures and an 85% speed compared to his normal speed.

 Even down to the nozzle, some require different temperatures and speed changes depending on the nozzle size and material type.
 The first step is making sure your first layer comes out good, then looking at stringing and retraction tests.